ealhomsi/AngularEdel/README.md

 - Run `ng build` to compile the final product.
 Use the `-prod` flag for a production build.
     If `ng` is not a recognized command, you will need to run `npm install -g angular-cli@latest`.

-- Run `mongod --dbpath /path/to/database` to start the MongoDB daemon.
+- Run `mongod --dbpath db` to start the MongoDB daemon.
 You have to create this directory before you run the command.

 - Install nodemon using this instruction `npm install -g nodemon`